vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 ---
 layout: post
-name: 'Waku Update'
+name:  "Waku Update"
-title: 'Waku Update'
+title:  "Waku Update"
 date:   2020-02-14 12:00:00 +0800
 author: oskarth
 published: true
 permalink: /waku-update
-category: research
+categories: research
 summary: A research log.
 What's the current state of Waku?
 How many users does it support?
 What are the bottlenecks?
 What's next?
 image: /assets/img/waku_infrastructure_sky.jpg
 discuss: https://forum.vac.dev/t/waku-update-where-are-we-at/34
 ---

 Waku is our fork of Whisper where we address the shortcomings of Whisper in an iterative manner.
 We've seen a in [previous post](https://vac.dev/fixing-whisper-with-waku) that Whisper doesn't scale, and why.
 In this post we'll talk about what the current state of Waku is, how many users it can support, and future plans.

 ## Current state

 **Specs:**

-We released [Waku spec v0.3](https://specs.vac.dev/specs/waku/waku.html) this week!
-You can see the full changelog [here](https://specs.vac.dev/specs/waku/waku.html#changelog).
+We released [Waku spec v0.3](https://rfc.vac.dev/spec/6) this week!
+You can see the full changelog [here](https://rfc.vac.dev/spec/6/#changelog).

 The main change from 0.2 is making the handshake more flexible.
 This enables us to communicate topic interest immediately without ambiguity.
 We also did the following: